raven-dev-ops/helldivers2_discord_bot/README.md

 Helldivers 2 Discord Bot - LFG & Mission Stats
 ==============================================

-This project is a Discord bot for Helldivers 2 communities that:
+This project is an open-source Discord bot for Helldivers 2 communities that:

 - Provides a Clan Hub menu for registration and mission uploads
 - OCRs scoreboard screenshots into structured stats